 - 2.1 PPGIA has the following wholly owned Australian subsidiaries: - a.
 Protec Pty Ltd (ABN 41 007 857 392); - b.
-PRC DeSoto Pty Ltd (ABN 74 050 106 217); - c.
-Barrier Chemicals Pty Ltd (ABN 75 008 210 160); and - d.
+Barrier Chemicals Pty Ltd (ABN 75 008 210 160); and - c.
 PPG SharePlan Nominees Pty Ltd (ACN 091 363 101). - 2.2 None of these subsidiary companies are reporting entities for the purposes of the MSA.
 None are actively trading (engaging in manufacturing, buying goods or services or selling to customers) and the extent to which any do trade, they share the same supply chain as PPGIA.
 While this MSS covers the activities of all companies in the PPG Australia Group, the focus of this MSS is appropriately on PPGIA. - 2.3 Under section 16(1)(f) of the MSA, reporting entities must describe the process of consultation with entities that the reporting entity owns or controls (or is giving a joint statement with).
-Accordingly, PPGIA reports that no formal consultation has occurred between it and the entities it owns or controls listed above, as none are actively trading (and to the extent they do trade, they share the identical supply chain with PPGIA).
+PPGIA reports that no formal consultation has occurred between it and the entities it owns or controls listed above, as none are actively trading (and to the extent they do trade, they share the identical supply chain with PPGIA).
 In this context, consultation is not necessary as the same safeguards and processes apply.